mahuntington/php-notes/API.md

 ## Add a Content-Type header

-Most JavaScript libraries/frameworks that deal with AJAX (e.g. Angular, Axios, fetch, etc) expect a special header to be set in all AJAX responses, telling the requesting client what kind of data is being sent back.
+Most JavaScript libraries/frameworks that deal with AJAX (e.g. Angular, Axios, fetch, jQuery, etc) expect a special header to be set in all AJAX responses, telling the requesting client what kind of data is being sent back.
 Let's add this to the top of `controllers/people.php`:

 ```php
 header('Content-Type: application/json');